rickardlindberg/rickardlindberg.me/writing/agdpp-thinking-about-test-setup/index.markdown

 <span class="sd">&quot;&quot;&quot;</span>
 </pre></div>
 </div></div>
-The new cases cover all the old ones and more.
-Let's delete the old one.
-It now also makes the bug catch!

-These cases now cover all the cases from the initial test, and
+These new cases cover all the cases in the old test, so we can remove the old.

-commit: 51365a3e39b75462e58171cf564dd47874bab393

-Let's also remove the old tests.

-commit: 233e91b054d85cf25d95f0e7fcd18250660162c1
+Furthermore it also checks that the arrow doesn't move so that we no longer can do the mistake of always shooting the arrow.
+Success!

 ## Reflecting on new test setup